North Carolina’s Career Readiness Certificate (CRC) is designed to meet the needs of both employers and job seekers in this transitioning economy.

 WIOA provides support to participants to increase their education, training, employment, earnings and job retention.
 The ultimate goal is to improve the quality of the workforce, reduce welfare dependency and enhance the productivity and competitiveness of the nation.

 Primary consideration for enrollment is given based on individual work history, current education and skill levels as well as abilities to fully complete and benefit from a short-term (up to two years) vocational training program in an occupation, based on the local labor market.

 If you qualify and are accepted for enrollment in WIA, our trained workforce specialist will:

-You must apply for WIA in the county where you live.
+You must apply for WIOA in the county where you live.
 For Columbus County, you should apply at the Columbus County NCWorks Career Center, located in A-Building at Southeastern Community College.

 The OJT program, funded through the Workforce Innovation and Opportunity Act, provides incentives for business to help defray the cost of training eligible new employees.
 The program also provides training opportunities in the local business community to adults and dislocated workers.

 Services to the employers include: